sebastian89n/code-learning-hub/jakarta-ee/jaxb/README.md

 * **@XmlAttribute**: define the id field is mapped as an attribute instead of an element
 * **@XmlTransient**: annotate fields that we don’t want to be included in XML

-Furthermore, JAXB-2 Maven plugin(jaxb2-maven-plugin) can be configured to generate Java classes based on XSD schema or generate schema based on
+Furthermore, JAXB-2 Maven plugin(jaxb2-maven-plugin) can be configured to generate Java classes with JAXB annotations based on XSD schema or generate schema based on JAXB annotated classes.
-JAXB annotation classes.